Chart Color Schemes

 The latest Census data sees West Wallsend placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-West Wallsend, as per data from the Australian Bureau of Statistics Census 2016, showed lower cultural diversity with 92.9% born in Australia, 93.4% being citizens, and 97.2% speaking English only at home.
-Christianity was the predominant religion, accounting for 50.6%.
-Notably, Judaism, at 0.2%, was overrepresented compared to the Rest of NSW (0.0%).
+West Wallsend had a cultural diversity score below average, with 92.9% of its population born in Australia, 93.4% being citizens, and 97.2% speaking English only at home.
+Christianity was the predominant religion in West Wallsend, accounting for 50.6% of the population.
+Notably, Judaism, which comprised 0.2% of West Wallsend's population, was overrepresented compared to the Rest of NSW where it was 0%.

 Frequently Asked Questions - Diversity